These days, books about heaven are very popular.

-Write a book about how you died for a few minutes and experienced a momentary jolt of unimaginable nirvana and publishers will line up to print it.
-They know the book-buying public is eager to get a glimpse through that scary curtain of death…so long as what’s shown agrees with their preconceptions and supports their hopes.
+Write one about how you died for a few minutes and experienced a momentary jolt of nirvana beyond anything you ever imagined and publishers will line up outside your door ready to print it.
+They know the book-buying public is eager to get a glimpse through that scary curtain called death…so long as what’s on the other side meets with their preconceptions.

-Near-death stores are quick to sell.
+He says near-death stories are quick to sell.
 “The Boy Who Came Back from Heaven” tells of a child’s return from paradise.
-However, you’ll search in vain for “The Investment Banker Who Came Back From Hell.”
-(Note: A comment from a pastor friend indicates there are a number of such been-to-hell books on the market these days.)
+However, “you’ll search in vain for ‘The Investment Banker Who Came Back From Hell.”